-This interdisciplinary course draws from neuroscience (which includes biochemistry and physiology) and Buddhist Psychology (which also involves philosophy) to understand the practice of mediation and its benefits.
+This interdisciplinary course draws from neuroscience (which includes biochemistry and physiology) and Buddhist psychology (which also involves philosophy) to understand the practice of mediation and its benefits.
 Students will learn a variety of meditative practices and explore research on the neural bases and Buddhist psychological theory underlying this practice.
-Prerequisites: 24 credits in ISP, including ITW 101 and IQL 101.
+Prerequisites: 24 credits in ISP, including ITW 101 and QL.
 Spring.

 This transdisciplinary course will explore health practices that emphasize the mind-body-spirit connection and complement conventional medicine.
 Students will examine western and complementary medical and psychological research analyzing health benefits, therapy risks, access issues, social factors and cultural factors.
 Selected complementary health practices will be demonstrated.
-Prerequisites: 24 credits in ISP including ITW-101 and IQL-101.
+Prerequisites: 24 credits in ISP including ITW 101 and QL.
 Spring.